Vizzuality/half-earth-v3/_docs/scientists/metadata-service.md

 # Metadata service

-The metadata from the info buttons in the *production site* is controlled from a service in arcgis online ([item url](https://eowilson.maps.arcgis.com/home/item.html?id=d899a4364fe5431b8c5bef826ad4430d#data){:target="_blank"} and [service url](https://services9.arcgis.com/IkktFdUAcY3WrH25/arcgis/rest/services/Metadata2/FeatureServer){:target="_blank"}).
-The service can be updated through the arcgis interface or through the python api.
+The metadata from the info buttons in the *production site* is controlled from a service in arcgis online ([item url](https://eowilson.maps.arcgis.com/home/item.html?id=cab2acd857a34e2faef1f60a9d40e354#overview){:target="_blank"} and [service url](https://services9.arcgis.com/IkktFdUAcY3WrH25/arcgis/rest/services/metadata_prod/FeatureServer){:target="_blank"}).
+This service can be updated directly in ArcGIS Online or through the python API.

-The notebook explaining how the service was created the first time and a procedure to update the values inside is available in [he-scratchfolder](https://github.com/Vizzuality/he-scratchfolder/blob/master/Metadata_publishing.ipynb).
-The workflow to update the values implicates an overwriting of the service, therefore it is a bit risky to use.
+The notebook explaining how the service was created the first time and a procedure to update the values inside is available in [he-scratchfolder](https://github.com/Vizzuality/he-scratchfolder/blob/master/Metadata_publishing.ipynb). **Note that** the workflow to update the values implicates an overwriting of the service, therefore it is a bit risky to use.

-## production vs development metadata services
+## Production vs staging metadata services
-The front end code is set so the [production site](https://map.half-earthproject.org/) uses the arcgis online item: `Metadata2`.
-Meanwhile, any development site uses the `metadata_dev` table service ([arcgis item](https://eowilson.maps.arcgis.com/home/item.html?id=ebbbbd1129cf40b1bdb99602a9e9e310)).
-When there is an update of the production site the `Metadata2` service needs to be updated.
-Currently this is done manually, but there is a [notebook](https://eowilson.maps.arcgis.com/home/item.html?id=9223a0f0de834fcf963e5e48cc607f26) that could do this process.
+The frontend code is set so the [production site](https://map.half-earthproject.org/) uses the arcgis online item: `metadata_prod`, while any development site uses the `metadata_staging` table service ([arcgis item](https://eowilson.maps.arcgis.com/home/item.html?id=ef369a73779d4a37b2252808afef98a7#overview)).
+When there is an update of the production site, the `metadata_prod` service needs to be updated.
+This can be done manually, but there is a [notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/update_metadata_from_staging_to_production.ipynb) that can do this process in an easier and faster way.

-## create new entries
+## Create new entries
-Ask the Front End for the `slug` they will be using to refer to the layer.
-Then you will provide the information for each field: slug, title (text), description (text), source (markdown text), mol Logo (boolean).
+To create new entries in the `metadata_staging` table, we need to ask the frontend for the `slug` they will be using to refer to the layer.
+Then, we need to provide the information for each field: slug, title (text), description (text), source (markdown text), mol Logo (boolean).

+The new entries can be created:

+* **Using the ArcGIS Online IDE**

+Use the *append* data button and select a new file that contains only the new rows.
+Or use the *overwrite* bottom to upload a table that contains both the old and the new entries.

+* **Using the Python API**

-### if using the python api (currently not working, probably because there are new fields created...
-Should move this information to a table service)
+Use the [notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/Metadata_publishing.ipynb){:target="_blank"} with the code to access the service (you will need appropriate admin permissions).
+(Note: this is currently not working, probably because there are new fields created...
+Should move this information to a table service):
-use the [notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/Metadata_publishing.ipynb){:target="_blank"} with the code to access the service (you will need appropriate admin permissions):
 - access the service
 - download the information as csv
 - in an editor provide the information for each field: slug, title (text), description (text), source (markdown text), mol Logo (boolean).
 - merge the new information to the downloaded csv
 - overwrite the service with the complete csv

-### if using the arcgis online IDE
-Use the append data button and select a file with the new rows.
-## edit existing entries
+## Edit existing entries
-### if using the python api
-Same as above but with the updated csv, no need to merge new rows.
-### if using the arcgis online IDE
+* **Using the arcgis online IDE**

-Open the data view and manually edit. **ATTENTION** there is not an undo button.
+Open the data view and manually edit. **ATTENTION** there is not an undo button so any changes made there are permanent.

+* **Using the Python API**

+We can use notebooks to retrieve the tables and make changes.
+The notebook mentioned above could be used, considering only the updated csv, as there is no need to merge new rows.